pivotal/docs-tap/workloads/spec-reference.md

   </tr>
 </table>

-For an example, see [use of `--service-ref` in Tanzu CLI](../cli-plugins/apps/command-reference/commands-details/workload_create_update_apply.hbs.md#apply-service-ref).
+For an example, see [`--service-ref`](../cli-plugins/apps/command-reference/commands-details/workload_create_update_apply.hbs.md#serviceref)  in Tanzu CLI documentation.

 For an overview of the function, see [Consume services on Tanzu Application Platform](../getting-started/consume-services.hbs.md).